1.1. The Journal accepts and reviews only manuscripts submitted via e-mail firstname.lastname@example.org

-How does the manuscript correlate with the existent scholarship and current research in the relevant subject field?
+- How does the manuscript correlate with the existent scholarship and current research in the relevant subject field?

-Is there any evidence of plagiarism or other forms of academic misconduct in the manuscript?
+- Is there any evidence of plagiarism or other forms of academic misconduct in the manuscript?

 - Does the structure of the manuscript fit the Journal’s guidelines?
 Is the language and style appropriate, is the terminology used correctly?
 Are the tables, charts, figures, etc. illustrative?
 Do the footnotes, references, and citations of the published and unpublished primary sources conform to the Journal’s guidelines?

-to accept the manuscript for publication in its original form (without any revisions);
+- to accept the manuscript for publication in its original form (without any revisions);

 - to accept the manuscript for publication once the author has checked the revisions suggested by the referee (the author decides if to apply the revisions or not);

 - to accept the manuscript for publication once the reviewers’ revisions are implemented;

-to reject the manuscript with the option of resubmission;
+- to reject the manuscript with the option of resubmission;

-to reject the manuscript without the option of resubmission.
+- to reject the manuscript without the option of resubmission.

 3.10.
 By decision of the Chief Editor, the manuscript may be sent for additional revision, including the cases of resubmission of the revised manuscript.